From textile waste to building materials

 Use – from waste to function

-The finished materials are used in everything from decking and fencing to façade cladding and other outdoor structures—both in private and professional projects.
+The finished materials are used in everything from decks and fences to façade cladding and other outdoor structures—both in private and professional projects.

-The materials replace traditional solutions such as wood while giving new life to textiles that would otherwise have ended up as waste.
+The materials replace traditional solutions such as wood, while also giving new life to textiles that would otherwise have ended up as waste.

-This isn’t textile-to-textile recycling, but cross-cycling: where the value in the material is preserved and converted into a new function with a long lifespan.
+This is not textile-to-textile recycling, but cross-cycling: where the value in the material is preserved and converted into a new function with a long service life.

 Sandbox Børnehuset Overåen, Kolding